 He was a Republican who served the Fifth District.
 Rev. Adams lost twice before winning, then served in the Legislature for 13 years.

-According to the Nebraska State Bar Journal, after marrying Hattie E. Bowman in 1904, Adams earned a bachelor’s degree at Lincoln University, his masters degree at Yale University, and his Doctorate of Divinity at Gammon Theological Seminary.
-He moved his family to Omaha in 1913.
+According to the Nebraska State Bar Journal, after marrying Hattie E. Bowman in 1904, Adams earned a bachelor’s degree at Lincoln University.
+Afterwards he attended, Yale University, and took classes at Gammon Theological Seminary.
+From 1914 to 1915, Adams served as a civilian defense counsel at Pt.
+George Wright in Spokane, Washington as part of the 24th Infantry of the U.S. Army.

-After first practicing law in South Carolina, Washington state, and Colorado, he settled in Omaha in the early 1920s.
+After first practicing law in South Carolina and Colorado, he permanently settled in Omaha in the early 1920s.
+He first lived in the city in 1914.

 Rev. Adams was born in Atlanta on February 2, 1876, and died in Omaha on April 22, 1962.